Student Data Privacy

 Student Data Privacy Compliance

 - Connecticut Educational Software Hub: Educators and district leaders may use this Web site to search for educational software developed by companies that have pledged compliance with Connecticut’s privacy law.
-Contractors do so by digitally signing the Connecticut Student Data Privacy Pledge and providing documentation to support their compliance (e.g., sample contract, data privacy agreement, or addendum documents).
+Contractors do so by digitally signing the Connecticut Student Data Privacy Pledge and providing documentation to support their compliance (e.g., sample contract, link to standard terms, data privacy agreement, or addendum documents).
 Districts interested in leveraging a host of other features offered through the Hub (LearnPlatform) can watch this recorded presentation:

 >> LearnPlatform Overview

-LearnPlatform provides district leaders with insights into educational technology usage, allows them to conduct pilot evaluations of software, tracks and reports on efficacy, and provides teachers with the ability to share feedback on specific products.
+Through an agreement with the Commission, LearnPlatform provides district leaders with insights into educational technology usage, allows them to conduct pilot evaluations of software, tracks and reports on efficacy, and provides teachers with the ability to share feedback on specific products.

 In a limited number of instances, the Commission has engaged directly with educational technology providers that serve the vast majority of districts in the state.
 For information about the contract language that these providers have developed, see the following links, copies of correspondence sent from the Commission to the Connecticut education community:

 - Hub Endorsements and Communication Resources: Districts should refer educational software companies to the Hub as a state resource for supporting privacy compliance.
 Doing so saves time for contractors and districts and will help build a single point of reference for compliant software.
-Educators and leaders may use these resources to encourage use of the Hub:
+Educators and leaders may leverage these resources to encourage use of the Hub: